bulletmark/wordle-aid/README.md

 3 death [death death] SOLVED
 ```

-You can also specify 1 or more starting words, e.g:
+You can also specify 1 or more starting words, e.g if we start with the
+same word **TRACE** as we chose for the opening example above then we
+get the same sequence of word candidates as the example (because
+wordle-aid selects the highest frequency candidate each step as we
+manually did in the example).

 ```
 $ wordle-aid -s trace death